-The prospect of finding the right job when moving to a new country might seem frightening, but in truth the best employers in the Netherlands are looking for you just as much as you’re looking for them.
+The prospect of finding the right job when moving to a new country might seem frightening, but the current job market in the Netherlands shows Dutch employers are looking for you just as much as you’re looking for them.

 Here’s an inside look at how you can make the most of your skills when moving to the Netherlands.
-Ilse Visser, founder of Undutchables (a Dutch recruitment agency that works with expats across the Netherlands) offers some tips, including details of the most in-demand jobs in the major cities and how an extra language could put you a step ahead of the competition.
+Ilse Visser is the founder of Undutchables, a Dutch recruitment agency that works with expats across the Netherlands.
+She offers some tips, including details of the most in-demand jobs in the major cities, and how an extra language could put you a step ahead of the competition.

 Undutchables is a recruitment agency for expats.
 Operating across the Netherlands (with branches in Amsterdam, Rotterdam, Utrecht, The Hague and Eindhoven), Undutchables helps everyone from first-jobbers to experienced executives progress their careers when moving to the Netherlands.